“Reunited, double LP, world excited”

 My wife hates it when I say that Wu-Tang changed my life.
 To her it’s hyperbole to claim that a group of musicians – only one of whom I’ve ever even met – could have such an impact on my life.
 And, truthfully, I don’t know if I can ever explain it.
 While the classic music is a huge part of it, it’s far from all of it.

-Some may argue that the group’s popularity was due to due to superficial reasons like the iconic logo, the amusing antics of Ol’ Dirty Bastard, and just because it’s what other kids liked, so it was also the thing to do.
+Some may argue that the group’s popularity was due to superficial reasons like the iconic logo, the amusing antics of Ol’ Dirty Bastard, and just because it’s what other kids liked, so it was also the thing to do.
 But I think there’s another, deeper reason.
 The Clan connected because it was different.
 Before the Wu, the vast majority of mainstream hip-hop was either bragging or threatening.
 That’s an oversimplification, of course, but prior to Enter the Wu-Tang [36 Chambers], no one was rhyming about playing chess or watching kung-fu flicks.
 Nowhere is this more evident than on “M.E.T.H.O.D.
 Man.”
 While he would ultimately receive praise for his lyrical prowess, the rhymes on Method Man’s self-titled single, with its references to different brands of peanut butter and Sylvester the Cat would never be confused with Rakim:

 Ironically, on his spoken word intro to the second disc of Wu-Tang Forever, RZA denounces “Cat in the Hat-ass rappers…you Dr. Seuss, Mother Goose, simple minded” MC’s yet he produced this classic single that shouts out a Dr. Seuss classic.